-Both Boards of Trustees are delighted to appoint Delyth Morgan, currently Chief Executive at Breast Cancer Now, as CEO Designate for the new charity, after Samia al Qadhi decided to step down as Chief Executive at Breast Cancer Care, following 25 years of dedicated service and progress for people affected by breast cancer.
+Both Boards of Trustees were delighted to appoint Delyth Morgan, currently Chief Executive at Breast Cancer Now, as CEO Designate for the new charity, after Samia al Qadhi decided to step down as Chief Executive at Breast Cancer Care, following 25 years of dedicated service and progress for people affected by breast cancer.

-Delyth Morgan has this message for supporters:
+Delyth Morgan had this message for supporters: